Matrix of ones

-In mathematics, a matrix of ones or all-ones matrix is a matrix where every entry is equal to one.
-Examples of standard notation are given below:
+In mathematics, a matrix of ones or all-ones matrix is a matrix with every entry equal to one.
+For example:

-Some sources call the all-ones matrix the unit matrix, but that term may also refer to the identity matrix, a different matrix.
+Some sources call the all-ones matrix the unit matrix, but that term may also refer to the identity matrix, a different type of matrix.

 A vector of ones or all-ones vector is matrix of ones having row or column form; it should not be confused with unit vectors.

 Properties

 For an n × n matrix of ones J, the following properties hold: